MSc in Agro-Environmental Management

 Students in the Agro-Environmental Management programme are out to change the world.
 Rather than just making minor changes to existing production systems, these students are out to rethink the entire production cycle by optimising production goals as well as environmental targets.
-They seek to develop sustainable pathways for every level of food production, to use new technologies to comply with increased regulation, and to eliminate waste from the entire production cycle.
+They seek to develop sustainable pathways for every level of food production, to use new technologies to comply with an increased regulation, and to eliminate waste from the entire production cycle.
 This approach is not about maximising production – it’s about balancing production with environmental concerns.

 Courses provide a strong theoretical background in subjects such as the management of border systems and the workings of the nutrient cycle.
-In the second year, students will have the opportunity to apply this knowledge in their thesis project.
+In the second year, students will have the opportunity to apply this knowledge to their thesis project.

 Denmark, a country that produces three times as much food as it consumes, is an ideal location for studying agricultural systems.
 Its agricultural history and long-standing strict environmental regulations mean that students have many practical examples and a large existing body of research to draw from.
 Aarhus University is alone in offering this specific degree.